 On December 2, 1997, our Board of Directors approved a Stock Option Plan (the "1997 Plan"), which was amended in 2005, and provided for the granting of up to 4.5 million shares of Common Stock.
 Under the 1997 Plan, we were permitted to grant options to employees, officers or directors of the Company at variable percentages of the market value of stock at the date of grant.
 No incentive stock option could be exercisable more than ten years after the date of grant or five years after the date of grant where the individual owns more than ten percent of the total combined voting power of all classes of stock.
 Stockholders approved the 1997 Plan in Fiscal 1998.
-No options were granted under this Plan for the three month or nine month period ended September 30, 2012 or September 30, 2011, respectively.
+No options were granted under this Plan for the three month periods ended March 31, 2013 or 2012.

-As of December 31, 2011, we are precluded from issuing any additional options or grants in the future under the 1997 Plan pursuant to the terms of the plan document.
+As of March 31, 2013, we are precluded from issuing any additional options or grants in the future under the 1997 Plan pursuant to the terms of the plan document.
 Options previously granted continue to be available for exercise at any time prior to such options' respective expiration dates, but in no event later than ten years from the date granted.
-At September 30, 2012, there are 99,000 options outstanding under the 1997 Plan with various expiration dates ranging from October 2013 through December 2015, depending upon the date of grant.
+At March 31, 2013, there are 99,000 options outstanding under the 1997 Plan with various expiration dates ranging from October 2013 through December 2015, depending upon the date of grant.